IngeborgArdoe/training/foundation/oppgave-11.md

 13. Add the local task as On Load Form event as the others.
 Add bikes and locks to popup content.
 Deploy to all and verify that you can see name and availability of bikes on the map.
    ![oppg11fig16.JPG](media/oppg11fig16.JPG)

+14. Optional points for talented business developers:
+      * Get departure data for the bus and display it in the form (hint: use http://reisapi.ruter.no/StopVisit/GetDepartures/3010146).
+The solution modell contains a partial implementation of this, look at it if you are stuck.
+      * Get weather forcasts from YR and dispay bus stops if rain and bike stations otherwise (https://api.rss2json.com/v1/api.json?rss_url=http%3A%2F%2Fwww.yr.no%2Fsted%2Fnorge%2FOslo%2Foslo%2Foslo%2Fvarsel.rss).